benhoyt/benhoyt.github.com/writings/pygit.md

             objects.update(find_commit_objects(parent))
         return objects

 Then all we need to do is get the set of objects referenced by the local commit and subtract the set of objects referenced in the remote commit.
 This set difference is the objects missing at the remote end.
-I'm sure there are more efficient ways to generate this set, but this is plenty good enough for `pygit`:
+I'm sure there are more efficient ways to generate this set, but this is plenty good enough for pygit:

     def find_missing_objects(local_sha1, remote_sha1):
         """Return set of SHA-1 hashes of objects in local commit that are